About the Program

 A visit is worth a thousand words, so check us out first hand!
 Our HCC Faculty are here to show you what makes us a great college.
 There are several ways to visit to Houston Community College.
 Pick the one that fits your schedule and interest.

-High Schools pre-book a group tour »Schedule a tour
+Schedule a tour »Schedule a tour